QingzhiHu/Harnessing-the-Web-and-Knowledge-Graphs-for-Automtated-Impact-Investing-Scoring/temp_data/entail/README.txt

 Due to github large files handling issue, the content of this folder is removed.
-Please find the complete repository here: https://drive.google.com/drive/folders/1o2gg5lIGzMda0cJU8b7X-BBvALK17eYf?usp=sharing
+Please follow the instructions on README.md inside the root folder.